Pont du Diable, Hérault

 Pont du Diable, Hérault, Medieval stone bridge in Saint-Jean-de-Fos, France

-Benedictine monks constructed this bridge during the 11th century to connect the abbey of Aniane with the Gellone Abbey at Saint-Guilhem-le-Desert.
+Benedictine monks built this bridge in the 11th century to link the abbey of Aniane with the Gellone Abbey at Saint-Guilhem-le-Désert.
+A major modification took place in 1770 when workers raised its height while preserving the original medieval structure.

-The structure forms part of the Routes of Santiago de Compostela in France, recognized by UNESCO as a World Heritage site.
+The bridge forms part of the pilgrimage routes to Santiago de Compostela in France and is recognized as a UNESCO World Heritage site.
+For centuries, travelers have crossed here on their spiritual journey.

 Location: Saint-Jean-de-Fos